Fighting Between Armenia And Azerbaijan Threatens To Spiral Into Full-Blown War

 "What we're seeing after the first day of escalation is that armor, aviation, heavy artillery and drones are being used, which suggests that this wasn't spontaneous but a well-planned operation," Mukhanov said.
 "If this conflict isn't stopped through serious outside pressure, then war will come, which would be a catastrophe.
 It would send ripples through the entire North Caucasus region and affect all major players, including Russia and Turkey."

-Russian Foreign Minister Sergei Lavrov phoned his Turkish counterpart, Mevlut Cavusoglu, on Sunday.
+Russian Foreign Minister Sergey Lavrov phoned his Turkish counterpart, Mevlut Cavusoglu, on Sunday.
 Russian President Vladimir Putin and Erdogan have had an uneasy partnership, and their interests have often clashed in Syria and Libya.

 In Nagorno-Karabakh, Russia is calling for an end to hostilities and "maximum restraint" by all sides.
-Putin has spoken with Armenian Prime Minister Nikol Pashinyan, and the Kremlin says the Russian president will also talk with Aliyev "if necessary."
+Putin has spoken with Armenian Prime Minister Nikol Pashinyan, and the Kremlin said the Russian president will also talk with Aliyev "if necessary."

 "Right now, the most important thing is to cease hostilities and not try to figure out who's right and who's wrong," Putin's spokesman, Dmitry Peskov, told reporters.
 He said Russia would use its traditionally good relations with Armenia and Azerbaijan to resolve the conflict.